 UG reqs: WAY-SMA

-This is a 5-week course (June 26-July 28, 2023).
-We will meet 8am-5pm, Monday-Friday.
+This is a 5-week course and we will meet 8am-5pm, Monday-Friday.
 You are also expected to work on assignments outside of class.
 In other words, this course is a full-time commitment.
 What is it like to be a student in this class?
 You can learn about the course from a Stanford report and from previous students here: https://purl.stanford.edu/km092my4610